The USC offers two introductory courses that deal with the most commonly used methods in quantitative research.

 Introduction to Quantitative Research Methodology

 These courses aims to equip researchers with the skills necessary to facilitate their own data collection, management and analysis.
-Currently the courses are offered online (self-paced) or through multiple 3-day online block course run through Microsoft Teams.
+Currently the courses are offered online (self-paced) or through multiple 2 or 3-day online block course run through Microsoft Teams.

 The aim of both these courses is to empower and educate participants on the basic methodologies, terminologies and statistical techniques required for quantitative research.
 By the end of the courses, participants should have the confidence and skills to undertake their own quantitative research independently, from start to finish.
 This includes everything from conceptualizing the research to performing the statistical analyses.
 International standards require that postgraduate students perform all their own statistical analyses for their research.
 Although one may seek the guidance of a statistician, the actual work needs to be done by the student themselves.
 It may seem a little daunting at first but being the primary person responsible for all aspects of the study will make interpreting and writing up the results that much quicker and easier!